NeuroJSON/zmat/README.rst

 Using ZMat
 ================

-ZMat provides a single mex function, zmat.mex* -- for both compressing/encoding or decompresing/decoding data streams.
+ZMat provides a single mex function, zipmat.mex* -- for both compressing/encoding or decompresing/decoding data streams.
 The help info of the function is shown below